• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-1. Roast the shredded coconut in a large skillet on the stove over medium-low heat.
+1. Toast coconut shreds in a large skillet on the stove over medium-low heat.
 Stir continually for 5-10 minutes until most of the coconut is golden brown.

 2. In the bowl of a stand mixer, cream together the shortening and sugar.
 Then mix in the remaining ingredients.

-3. Use a medium (2 tablespoon) scoop to portion dough balls onto a parchment lined baking sheet at least 2″ apart.
+3. Use a medium (2 tablespoon) scoop to portion dough balls onto a parchment lined cookie sheet at least 2″ apart.

-4. Bake cookies for 10-12 minutes until deep golden brown.
+4. Bake cookies in a preheated oven at 375 degrees F for 10-12 minutes until deep golden brown.

 Storage

-Store in an air-tight container at room temperature for up to 10 days.
+Store the coconut cookies in an air-tight container at room temperature for up to 10 days.

 Tips